Chvxt3r/HackTools/Web_Attacks.md

 ## Identify Parameters
 ### Command Injection
+Hijacking a system command that takes a web parameter as part of the command.

   1. Look for a parameter that **does** something with the OS/System. ie; a ping command, a backup/zip command, etc.

 Example PHP Code